So you want to go to Guatemala… We’re all for it!

 FAQs on Guatemala’s Safety

 Planning a safe trip to Guatemala can get quite overwhelming.
-That’s why we’ve listed and answered the most frequently asked questions on safety in Guatemala.
+Here are the questions I get asked the most about how safe is Guatemala.

 So, Is Guatemala Safe?